San Francisco Recreation & Parks Department: Zoo

-The Zoo is owned by the Recreation & Parks Department and managed by its partner non-profit San Francisco Zoological Society.
+The Zoo is owned by the Recreation & Parks Department and managed by its partner, non-profit San Francisco Zoological Society.

 Candlestick Park

 Candlestick Park was home of the San Francisco 49ers through the 2013 season and was home of the San Francisco Giants until 2000.
-In 2014 the 49ers moved to the new Levi's Stadium and Candlestick Park has been being torn down.
+In 2014 the 49ers moved to the new Levi's Stadium and Candlestick Park has been torn down.

 Kezar Stadium and Pavilion

-Kezar Stadium is and outdoor 10,000 seat multi-purpose stadium located in the southeastern corner of Golden Gate Park.
-Before being renovated and downsized in 1989 it was the former home of the San Francisco 49ers and the Oakland Raiders.
+Kezar Stadium is an outdoor 10,000 seat multi-purpose stadium located in the southeastern corner of Golden Gate Park.
+Before being renovated and downsized in 1989, it was the former home of the San Francisco 49ers and the Oakland Raiders.
 The adjacent Kezar Pavilion is an indoor arena built in 1924 and seats 4,000.

 Boxer Stadium

 Boxer Stadium is a 3,500 seat soccer-specific stadium built in 1953 within Balboa Park.
 The primary tenant is the amateur men's San Francisco Soccer Football League.